 UMF licensed Manuka Honey Producers:

-On 7th of July 2017 there were 110 producers licensed (and accredited to display the UMF® mark) under UMF Honey Association.
+On 6 November 2017 there were over 110 producers licensed (and accredited to display the UMF® mark) under UMF Honey Association.
 I list them here:

 (In time other producers will get their licence to be able to sell genuine manuka honey.
 The best way to be sure they are licensed is to check their name on the UMF Honey Association webpage.)